ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/mssql/mssql_remote.md

 # Connecting to MSSQL Instance remotely

-In order to connect to a MSSQL instance from a remote source, The following is required;
+In order to connect to a MSSQL instance from a remote source, The following is required:
 ```
 - Check the port in which MSSQL is currently listening on (This is typically TCP port 1433)
 - Outbound connectivity from the originating source to the destination server over the MSSQL port